whau so light its wood was used as fishing floats

 Not Threatened

-The cork tree of the New Zealand forest.
-A tree that floats.
+Māori used its wood for surfboards.
+Whau is the cork tree of the New Zealand forest.
+It is a tree that floats.
 Whau has a wood so light it can float on water.
-At six to eight metres in height, it is a small, fast-growing tree, with a spreading crown and large, light green, soft, velvety leaves shaped like a fig. The bark is corky and light, and the wood is extremely light and buoyant.
+At six to eight metres in height, it is a small, fast-growing tree.
+It has a spreading crown and large, light green, soft, velvety leaves shaped like a fig. The bark is corky and light.
+The wood is extremely light and buoyant.
 A tree that does not sink.
-A tree of the open places.
-Whau grows in lowland forests, scrublands, and regenerating bush, preferring open, sunny locations with well-drained, fertile soils.
-Often found along forest margins, in clearings, and in disturbed ground, colonising areas after fire or land clearance.
-A short-lived pioneer, growing quickly and producing flowers and fruit within a few years of germination.
-The flowers are white, with a prominent central boss of yellow stamens, appearing in spring and summer.
-The fruit is a spiky, woody capsule that splits open to release small, black seeds.
+Whau grows in lowland forests, scrublands, and regenerating bush.
+It prefers open, sunny locations with well-drained, fertile soils.
+You often find it along forest margins, in clearings, and in disturbed ground.
+It colonises areas after fire or land clearance.
+It is a short-lived pioneer.
+It grows quickly.
+It produces flowers and fruit within a few years of germination.
+The flowers are white.
+They have a prominent central boss of yellow stamens.
+They appear in spring and summer.
+The fruit is a spiky, woody capsule.
+It splits open to release small, black seeds.
 The most remarkable thing about Whau is its wood.
-It is one of the lightest woods in the world, with density comparable to balsa.
+It is one of the lightest woods in the world.
+Its density is comparable to balsa.
 Māori used it to make fishing floats, rafts, and the famous whau surfboards.
 The wood was also used for making floats of fishing nets and for outriggers of canoes.
 A tree that helped people float.
 To see a Whau is to see a tree that has been shaped by the needs of the people who lived along the coast.
 The coast is windy.
-The whau grows, light green leaves velvety, corky bark light.
+The whau grows.
+Its light green leaves are velvety.
+Its corky bark is light.
 A piece of its wood is cut and shaped into a float.
 It does not sink.
 It bobs on the waves.
 The tree does not know it made surfboards.
 It just grows wood that floats.
+And that seems to be enough.